What is Minimalism? It’s a Means to a Beginning

 Minimalism is the tip of the iceberg, a portal if you will (much like Alice’s magical looking glass or the wardrobe that leads to Narnia).
-You have no idea where you’ll end up when you set off, but you can be guaranteed the journey will be packed with adventure.
+You have no idea where you’ll end up when you set out, but you can be guaranteed of an adventure-packed journey.

 In all our cases, it started with downsizing.

 Minimalism Is Not a One-Size-Fits-All Lifestyle

 Embarking on a minimalist lifestyle doesn’t automatically mean you’ll be hitting the road with a backpack (or wheelie suitcase).
-If that’s what you want to do, cool, but it’s really about finding a slower pace right where you are.
+If that’s what you want to do, cool, but it’s really about finding a slower pace where you are.

 It’s about paring down the unnecessary until you’re left only with the things you really need.
 The things that make a positive impact on your life.

-It’s about embracing all that’s great and letting go of that which no longer serves you.
+It’s about embracing the good and letting go of the things that no longer serves you.
 When you do that you clear the way for magic to flow into your life.
 And that’s when things get really exciting.

 Sporty and I believe minimalism is a means to a beginning, but what about the rest of blogosphere?
 What do they think?